golden-gate-1380x400

 Fuel

-Bear in mind that it’s common practice to pay for your fuel before you fill up at most petrol stations.
-It’s also worth knowing that some gas stations offer a small discount to customers who pay in cash.
+Bear in mind that it’s common practice to pay for your fuel before you fill up at most US petrol stations.
+It’s also worth knowing that some gas stations may offer a small discount to customers who pay in cash.

 toll-station-1160x400